Whatsapp Icon

 • Hats and Caps: A collection of hats can provide not only coverage but also protection against the sun.

 Navigating hair loss during cancer treatment is a personal journey.
 Whether you choose a wig, hairpiece, or another form of head covering, the most important aspect is feeling comfortable and confident.
-Explore your options, and remember that this is a chance to express your individual style.
+Explore your options, and remember that this is a chance to express your style.

 Skin and Scalp Care During and After Hair Loss